nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 You will use the same stimulus words from worksheet G1.
 The best words to use are those that represent the full complexity of the experimental task.
 This means including some words that are more difficult for the participant and some that are easier.
 Pick two stimuli that you think satisfy this requirement.
 Then, change the stimulus text object in your trial screens so that they are **hard-coded** to display the trials you selected.

 #### Set up the landing screen and use Conditional Branching
-The easiest way to move between screens for a hard coded practice is using buttons and conditional branching. **Conditional Branching** means that you will use the branching component to control the order of the screens based on a certain response.
+The easiest way to move between screens for a hard coded practice is using buttons and conditional branching. **Conditional Branching** means that you will use the branching component to control the flow of screens based on responses from the participant.

 Add two buttons:
-* As you have probably learned, there are many kinds of buttons just a regular "button" will do or a "text button response"
+* As you have probably learned, there are many kinds of buttons available on Gorilla, just a regular "button" will do or a "text button response"
 * Give each button a name that tells you what it's purpose is (ex: "try again") and a label that tells the participant what it does (ex: "I want to practice again")
 * Add the component of a click response to the button (if necessary).
 In the box labeled response type "redo" for the first button and "continue" for the second button.
 * Switch from the objects tab to the screen tab and add the "branch" component.
 Add two destinations, one for each button.
 Set the criteria for both to response value.
 Type in each respective response (continue/redo) set accuracy to any and for screen select the appropriate screen in which you want to move to.